 Unique passwords are your friend

-As you swipe your card through the portal of retail nirvana, basking in the glow of 75% offs and half price here’s and there's, make sure to enter a unique password as part of the logging in process.
+As you start your purchase spree, make sure to enter a unique password as part of the logging in process.
 We know, we know, how are you supposed to remember every unique password?
 And in the rush of an “I need to get it first” type of purchase scenario, time is of course of the essence.

 But one of the best ways for a less than ethical hacker to gain access to your personal information is to steal your password and enter it on other sites.
 So, it’s worth spending the extra time and brain space to create one that’s hard to steal.
 Make your password as long as you can whilst being able to retain it, and mix it up with upper and lower-case characters, symbols and a number or two for good measure.